Stocks rise on Wall Street, remain on track for winning week

 AP Business Writer

-NEW YORK (AP) — Stocks rose in midday trading on Wall Street Friday, keeping major indexes on track for weekly gains after several days of up-and-down trading.
+Stocks are broadly higher in afternoon trading on Wall Street Friday, keeping major indexes on track for weekly gains after several days of up-and-down trading.

-The yield on the 10-year Treasury note, which affects mortgage rates, held steady at 4.24% from late Thursday.
-The yield on the two-year Treasury, which tends to track investors’ expectations for Federal Reserve action on interest rates, fell to 4.51% from 4.61%.
+The yield on the 10-year Treasury note, which affects mortgage rates, slipped to 4.22% from 4.24% late Thursday.
+The yield on the two-year Treasury, which tends to track investors’ expectations for Federal Reserve action on interest rates, fell to 4.50% from 4.61%.

 Markets have been unsettled in recent days.
 Stocks lurched from sharp gains early in the week to losses later in the week.
 The benchmark S&P 500 and other major indexes are all still on track for weekly gains in what has been an encouraging October so far.